JeremyTallant/nobel_prize/README.md

-# nobel_prize
-Exploring a dataset from Kaggle containing a century's worth of Nobel Laureates.
-Who won?
-Who got snubbed?
+# A Visual History of Nobel Prize Winners